 - Tests of high complex

 CLIA Waived devices are the least complex.
-In order to receive CLIA Waived status.
-A manufacturer must demonstrate that a device is simple to use, has a low risk to public health.
-An untrained person can get accurate results by reading the instructions.
+In order to receive status.
+A product maker must demonstrate that a device is simple to use, has a low risk to public health.
+An un qualify person can get perfect results by reading the instructions.
 By regulation, all devices that have FDA clearance for home and consumer use are automatically CLIA Waived.

-The instruction sheet is what distinguishes a CLIA Waived device from an identical device, not CLIA Waived.
-Instruction sheets for CLIA Waived devices written in simple to understand language.
-It doesn’t contain technical jargon.
-No difference in the device itself from a CLIA Waived device and a device that doesn’t have CLIA Waived status.
+The instruction sheet is what distinguishes a it device from an identical device, not device.
+Instruction sheets for devices written in simple to understand language.
+It doesn’t contain qualify jargon.
+No difference in the device itself from a device and a device that doesn’t have status.